What is growth hacking:

 Growth hacking is an entirely new phenomenon

 First of all it isn’t a phenomenon, secondly, it isn’t new.
 It has existed for as long as Hi5, Facebook, Twitter, Zynga, AirBnB and Dropbox have existed.
 It may be a new title but not an entirely new thing.

 Growth hacking is marketing

 Marketing and growth hacking are related, obviously, but none is the other.
-Growth hacking is entirely different from marketing in ways we have looked at earlier in this article.
-Marketing involves advertising and usually requires massive financial budgets and large teams, growth hacking is everything we have said before we got to the myths section and it definitely didn’t involve large marketing budgets or building huge growth hacking teams.
+Growth hacking is entirely different from marketing in the ways we have looked at earlier in this article.
+Marketing involves advertising and usually requires massive financial budgets and large teams.
+Growth hacking is everything we have said before we got to the myths section.
+It definitely didn’t involve large marketing budgets or building huge growth hacking teams.
 However, let it be known that the goals that marketing seeks to achieve are usually the same for growth hacking.
 The tactics used in marketing and growth hacking are totally different.

 Growth hacking must use huge networks

 We have seen Spotify use Facebook’s huge network of people to gain more customers.
 AirBnB using Craigslist, an already established company, to reach millions of users and gain traction.
 Despite these successes using huge networks to reach millions of people, growth hacking doesn’t have to use such networks.
 Sending emails to existing clients or calling them to give them the company’s offerings can all be utilized in growth hacking and as much as they may not bring in millions of customers, the customer retention for the tens of customers you get might be very huge which is a success in itself because these channels are more personalized.